venerageorgieva/Project-SoftUni/README.md

 1. Open the client folder in the terminal and run command --> npm run dev.

-2.Open the server folder in the terminal and run command --> node server.js.
+2. Open the server folder in the terminal and run command --> node server.js.

-3.You can now view the project on localhost --> http://localhost:5173/
+3. You can now view the project on localhost --> http://localhost:5173/

 Introduction to the App: